tailwindlabs/tailwindcss/source/docs/rotate.blade.md

 ## Responsive

-To control the scale of an element at a specific breakpoint, add a `{screen}:` prefix to any existing scale utility.
-For example, use `md:scale-75` to apply the `scale-75` utility at only medium screen sizes and above.
+To control the rotation of an element at a specific breakpoint, add a `{screen}:` prefix to any existing rotate utility.
+For example, use `md:rotate-90` to apply the `rotate-90` utility at only medium screen sizes and above.

 For more information about Tailwind's responsive design features, check out the [Responsive Design](/docs/responsive-design) documentation.